whatever555/vanity/README.md

 ```

-To set a default or favouritete colorscheme for all filetypes you can use the 'allFiles' key.
+To set a default or favourite colorscheme for all filetypes you can use the 'allFiles' key.
 eg:

 ```